Company rule in the Dutch East Indies: Expansion

 Coen's plans had included making Batavia the centre of intra-Asian trade spanning from Japan to China, Burma, Indonesian archipelago, and Ceylon as far as Persia, by employing Ambonese mercenary and Chinese labour to develop the spice trade.
 Although this plan was never realised, Coen managed to establish a Dutch monopoly of the spice trade through an alliance with Ternate Sultanate in 1607 to control the production of cloves, and the occupation of the Banda Islands gave control of the nutmeg trade.
 The Dutch captured Melaka from the Portuguese in 1641 giving them control of the region's seas.
 Beginning in 1600, the Dutch came into conflict with the Spanish in the region.
-Several Dutch fleets invaded the Spanish Philippines, although these did not manage to capture territory there and peace was established in 1648 through the Peace of Westphalia.
+Several Dutch fleets attempted to invade the Spanish Philippines but failed, and peace was established in 1648 through the Peace of Westphalia.

 By the mid-17th century, Batavia had become an important trade centre.
 It had repelled attacks from the Javanese Mataram kingdom.
 The Dutch defeated the Sulawesi city of Makassar in 1667, thus bringing its trade under VOC control.
 Sumatran ports were also brought under VOC control, and the last of the Portuguese were expelled in 1660.
-In return for monopoly control over the pepper trade and the expulsion of the British, the Dutch helped the son of the ruler of Banten overthrow his father in 1680.
+In return for monopoly control over the pepper trade and the expulsion of the EIC, the Dutch helped the son of the ruler of Banten overthrow his father in 1680.

 VOC policy at this time was to concentrate on its trading posts and to not become involved in costly territorial conquest.
 However, the company became deeply involved in the internal politics of Java in this period, and fought in a number of wars involving the leaders of Mataram and Banten (Bantam).
 The VOC reached an accord with the susuhunan (king) of Mataram, Java's dominant kingdom, that only allowed Dutch ships to trade within the archipelago.

 Although they failed to gain complete control of the Indonesian spice trade, they had much more success than the previous Portuguese efforts.
 They exploited the factionalisation of the small kingdoms in Java that had replaced Majapahit, establishing a permanent foothold in Java, from which grew a land-based colonial empire which became one of the world's richest colonial possessions.